-A delicious vegan dairy-free Spiced Turmeric Latte full of immune-boosting vitamins and anti-inflammatory benefits!
-Made with fresh turmeric and ginger and nutmeg, cinnamon, black pepper and vanilla for a delicious and creamy latte!
+A delicious dairy-free Vegan Turmeric Latte full of immune-boosting vitamins and anti-inflammatory benefits!
+Made with fresh spices like turmeric and ginger and nutmeg, cinnamon, black pepper and vanilla for a delicious and creamy latte!

 I have been replacing my coffee lately with this dairy-free turmeric latte.
 Trying to begin my day with a healthier choice and needing it to be full of kick and flavor, this turmeric latte does the trick.
 It has a good dose of fresh ginger, fresh turmeric, nutmeg, cinnamon, black pepper and pure maple syrup.
 It’s so super healthy and anti-inflammatory, yet delicious.

 I absolutely LOVE ginger and I love spices, so there is a lot of spices in this turmeric latte and it has a big kick.